OpenLinux21/go-httpserver/README.md

 ## Configuration

 The server reads its configuration from a file named config.conf in the same directory.
-The configuration file should have the following format:
+Example configuration:

    ```ini
 # Basic Configuration